-I write books nominally for young people, including the upcoming September Girls, which is out now.
-Kirkus, Booklist, Publishers Weekly and the Bulletin for the Center for Children's Books all gave it starred reviews, and some other people said some nice things about it too.
+I write books nominally for young people, including September Girls, which is out now.
+Kirkus, Booklist, Publishers Weekly, School Library Journal and the Bulletin for the Center for Children's Books all gave it starred reviews, and some other people said some nice things about it too.
 You can learn more about the book here.

 If you want to get in touch you can use the ask thingy to your left or e-mail me at bennett DOT! madison AT! gmail DOT! com.
 If you want me to come to your area or talk to your book club or whatever, check out my Togather page and we'll figure it out.

 I’ve spend an unreasonable amount of time over the last few years talking with my therapist about how it seems like a bad policy to take praise and/or accolades for one’s book very seriously because if you pay attention to praise, you also sort of have to take criticism seriously too.
 Which is obviously not something I want to start doing any time soon.